pin1150 Civic Drive, Suite 101, Walnut Creek, CA 94596

 2. Implants Placed

-• Screw-Retained Dentures — Five or more implants will be placed in your jaw before attaching a permanent denture.
-The denture will be held in place with clasps or screws to the support posts but will not touch the gum tissue underneath.
-Cleaning your gumline under your dentures without removing it may be more time consuming, but many patients prefer this option if they want a permanent solution.
-The only time these dentures are removed will be during maintenance visits.
+• Screw-Retained Prosthesis — Five or more implants will be placed in your jaw before attaching a permanent prosthesis.
+The prosthesis will be held in place with clasps or screws to the support posts but will not touch the gum tissue underneath.
+Cleaning your gumline under your prosthesis without removing it may be more time consuming, but many patients prefer this option if they want a permanent solution.
+The only time these prosthesis are removed will be during maintenance visits.

 1. Before